 Module 3: Lecture slides plus 4 selected papers – (1) Zhou et al. CVPR2017, (2) Wang et al ECCV2020, (3) Järemo Lawin et al. 3DV 2020, (4) Campbell et all ECCV2020.

 Module 2.
-Active participation in the two seminars, Handing in of preparation tasks on the seminar papers, Project on DCF tracking with report
+Active participation in the seminars, handing-in of preparation tasks on the seminar papers, project with report.

 Module 3.
 Active participation in the seminars.
 Preparatory questions on the seminar papers.
 Lecture attendance.